ankitasawant12/Movie_Recommender_System/README.md

 # Overview
 The movies are recommended based on the content of the movie you entered or selected.
 The main parameters that are considered for the recommendations are the genre,title, director, and top 3 casts.
 The details of the movies, such as title, genre, runtime, poster, casts, etc., are fetched from TMDB.
 The reviews of each individual movie given by the users are "web-scraped" from the IMDB website.
+# How to get the API key?
+Create an account in https://www.themoviedb.org/.
+Once you successfully created an account, click on the API link from the left hand sidebar in your account settings and fill all the details to apply for an API key.
+If you are asked for the website URL, just give "NA" if you don't have one.
+You will see the API key in your API sidebar once your request has been approved.

 # How to run the project?
 1. Clone or download this repository to your local machine.